Phthalates? What Phthalates?

 Phthalates are also commonly found in numerous wellness, personal care and cosmetic products such as: pharmaceuticals, nutritional supplements, herbal remedies, nail polish, lotions, soaps, cleansers and hair care products (shampoos, sprays).
 They are especially common in scented products because of their ability to extend the life of the scent on the user's skin.
 They also reduce cracking of nail polish, reduce stiffness of hair spray, and make products more effectively penetrate and moisturize the skin.

 In many cases, phthalates are not identified on product labels as this is often not a requirement for manufacturers.
+But if you see the word "fragrance" on the ingredient list, there is a good chance there could be phthalates as they are often included in the fragrance of personal care products.

 Why are they a concern?